MatthewKing98/comp-org-1-assignment-2/README.md

 Assignment 2 Algorithm
 ----------------------
 START
-Read userString
-Start substring at first non-space character
+Read userString +2 more than they're allowed to enter Start at first character
+WHILE (curChar != (NULL || NEWLINE)) while not at the end of the string
+	Call TrimString
 	Mark the end of the substring at the end of the number (signified by a comma, \n, or NULL) Trim possible spaces on RHS of substring
 	Test string for validity

 		IF valid run convert-to-decimal with the passed start and end addresses ELSE print NAN instead
 END

+TrimString: Passed start of string
+	Mark first NON-SPACE character as the start of the string Mark first comma/newline/null character as the end of the string From the comma/newline/null marker WHILE character-before-marker is a space: shift marker back one position
+		(Must ensure that the start of string isn't passed) Return start and end of string

 Thoughts:
 ---------
 Will utilize the convert-to-decimal string for each substring.